 In the Field Level, the higher rows…about 15 and up…are covered by the Main Level, but keep in mind the view problems you could have with this.
 The closer to the outfield, the more you lose of the scoreboards.

 Rows 6 and up of the Grandstand (400) level are covered by the roof overhang and frieze and usually offer shade and cover even in day games, but they’re way up there…if you’re acrophobic, shell out a few bucks for the upper rows of the Main Level instead.

 There you have it my friend…a complete overview of the non-premium Yankee Stadium seating.
 Feel free to contact me if you have any questions.

-If you enjoyed this post and found it helpful, be sure to click on the ad links in this post and support Ballpark E-Guides sponsors.
-And click here for more great Yankee Stadium tips!
+If you enjoyed this post and found it helpful, be sure to click on the ad links in this post and support my sponsors.
+Thanks!

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)

 Want to save money on baseball tickets, parking and everything else?

 If you go to baseball games, you’re going to spend money…on tickets, parking, food and souvenirs, not to mention hotels and travel expenses if you’re going on a baseball road trip.